ABC Board: Process of appointment

-The Minister for Communications nominates candidates to the Governor-General for appointment to the ABC Board; based on a shortlist prepared by an independent nomination panel.
+The Minister for Communications nominates candidates to the Governor-General for appointment to the ABC Board; based on a shortlist prepared by an independent, government-appointed, nomination panel.
 As of April 2018, members of the panel were former Treasury Secretary and Westpac Chairman, Ted Evans AC (Chairman); company director and lawyer, Dr Sally Pitkin; public relations media director and former broadcaster, Anne Fulwood; and former Australian Public Service Commissioner and departmental secretary, Helen Williams.

 Appointments to the board made by successive governments have often resulted in criticism of the appointees' political affiliation, background, and relative merit.
 From 2003 the Howard government also made several controversial appointments to the ABC Board, including Albrechtsen, a prominent critic, Ron Brunton, and Keith Windschuttle.

 During their 2007 federal election campaign, Labor announced plans to introduce a new system, similar to that of the BBC, for appointing members to the board.
 Under this new system, now in place, ABC candidates are considered by a panel established "at arm's length" from the Communications Minister.
 If the Minister chose someone not on the panel's shortlist, the Minister would be required to justify their selection to Australian Parliament.
 The Chairman of the ABC is nominated by the Prime Minister and endorsed by the Leader of the Opposition.